Cara Honeychurch

 Cara Honeychurch of Melbourne, Victoria, Australia is a female world champion tenpin bowler.
 She won the AMF Bowling World Cup in 1996 in Belfast, Northern Ireland, and voted Bowler of the Year by the World Bowling Writers the same year.
 She was inducted to the World Bowling Writers' International Hall of Fame in 1998.

-For 35 years, she was a champion in the sport of tenpin bowling in Australia, from representing Australia as an athlete beginning in 1989 to serving as the chief executive officer (CEO) of Tenpin Bowling Australia (TBA) for a decade, until 2020.
+For 35 years, she was a champion in the sport of tenpin bowling in Australia, from representing Australia as an athlete beginning in 1989, and the chief executive officer (CEO) of Tenpin Bowling Australia (TBA) for a decade, until 2020.

 Career

 Amateur

 Honeychurch is a left-hander bowler who was known for her pinpoint accuracy and finesse, and her accuracy and speed control helped her win numerous titles, particularly in open events.

 From 1989 until 1998, Honeychurch was a nine-time Australian representative, and she went on to become one of the most successful Australian bowlers in history.

 Honeychurch has a long list of domestic successes, including three Australian Masters championships, the NSW Open, three VIC150 victories, and five Adelaide Women's Cup winners.
 Her accomplishments in open events, when she competed against some of the country's best male competitors, stand out.
 She won her first of three open titles in 1997, the South Australian Cup.

 The South Pacific Classic was qualifier for the Bowling World Cup.
 Honeychurch won the competition four times, however she only competed in the BWC twice.
 She made her debut in 1994, finishing third, before returning in 1996 to win the World Cup.
 She was the second Australian to win the event.

 In the Asian Youth, Asian Championships, World Youth, and World Championships, she won 23 medals: eleven gold medals, nine silver medals, and three bronze medals.
 In the 1997 World Games she won the silver medal in Mixed Doubles with Andrew Frawley.
 She won three gold medals at the 1998 Commonwealth Games in Kuala Lumpur, in the singles, doubles, and mixed doubles events.

 Honeychurch was named Asian Bowler of the Year in 1994 and 1995 and World Bowling Writers Bowler of the Year in 1996 and 1998 for her several victories in international tournaments.